Ellen Degeneres' BFF Speaks Out Amid Divorce Drama

 “Portia is threatened by Ellen’s relationship with Drew,” a source claimed.
 “Their emotional bond is obvious, and Portia is feeling completely left out.”

-In addition, Barrymore recently spoke of her attraction to women, admitting, “Do I like women sexually?
+Also, Barrymore recently spoke of her attraction to women, admitting, “Do I like women sexually?
 Yes, I do.
 Totally.”

 “I think a woman and a woman together are beautiful, just as a man and a woman together are beautiful.”